SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![screenshot01](https://user-images.githubusercontent.com/112691476/196177480-bf012fcc-6033-414d-a58b-ad321af88a2e.png)

 2. Next, we navigate to the public folder, where we can find the TechEd sample content.
-This folder contains the story and data model which we will use as the basis for the next excercises.
+This folder contains the story and data model which we will use as the basis for the next exercises.

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot02.png)